learningd3/learningd3.github.io/_posts/2016-12-08-using-es6-with-d3.md

 import * as scale from "d3-scale"
 {% endhighlight %}

 One of the nice things about d3.v4.js is that it is broken up into modules.
-Because D3 modules don't export a default object, you'll need to use this star syntax to import everything.
+Because D3 modules don't export a default object, you'll need to use this star syntax to import everything in the module ([HT Mike](https://twitter.com/mbostock/status/806878389663506432)).
 Importing D3 as modules is especially useful if you are using D3.js in the context of a larger application.

 ## Destructuring
 {% highlight javascript %}